Immunohistochemistry - tissues

 Enriched nTPM in a particular tissue/region/cell type at least four times any other tissue/region/cell type

-Group enriched nTPM in a group (of 2-5 tissues, brain regions, single cell types or cell lines, or 2-10 blood cell types) at least four times any other tissue/region/cell line/blood cell type/cell type
+Group enriched nTPM in a group (of 2-5 tissues, brain regions, single cell types or cell lines, or 2-10 immune cell types) at least four times any other tissue/region/cell line/immune cell type/cell type

-Enhanced nTPM in a one or several (1-5 tissues, brain regions or cell lines, or 1-10 immune cell types or single cell types) at least four times the mean of other tissue/region/cell types
+Enhanced Enhanced: nTPM in a one or several tissues, brain regions, cell lines, immune cell types or single cell types that has at least four times the mean of all tissue/region/cell types

 Low specificity nTPM ≥ 1 in at least one tissue/region/cell type but not elevated in any tissue/region/cell type